dend/awesome-product-management/README.md

 - [License](#license)

 ## Tools

+In day-to-day activities, product managers need to rely on tools to help them make sense of the information and insights they're handling.
+The list below represents _some_ of those tools.
+A product manager doesn't need to use every single one of them, and neither is one better than the other.
+These are just pointers to some of the instruments that can be used to be effective at organizing and sharing PM expertise.
+None of them, standalone, will make one a better product manager.

 ### OneNote

 Efficient note-taking with superior organizational capabilities.
 Integrates easily with team-based workflows, where notes from the same notebook can be shared with many individuals.